SAP-samples/btp-azure-opensap/Week2/Unit2/README.md

 ![Integration Suite](./images/iss_040.png)

-1.5 Check your **Integration Suite** subscription in the **Instances and Subscriptions** menu of your BTP cockpit.
+1.5 Check your **Integration Suite** subscription in the **Instances and Subscriptions** menu of your SAP BTP cockpit.
 Once the status changes to **Subscribed**, the Integration Suite instance is ready to be used.

 ![Integration Suite](./images/iss_045.png)